Caroline Abadie: Political career

 Abadie was elected to the National Assembly as a delegate for the eighth constituency of Isère in the second round of the 2017 French elections.
-She received 63% of the vote, beating out Front national candidate Thibaut Monnier.
+She received 63% of the vote, beating out National Rally candidate Thibaut Monnier.

-In parliament, Abadie has since been serving on the Committee on Legal Affairs;
+In parliament, Abadie has since been serving on the Committee on Legal Affairs.

-Since November 2017, Abadie has been part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.
+From November 2017, Abadie was part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.

 Along with Joaquim Pueyo, Abadie co-chairs the study group "Prisons and prison conditions".
 She also participates in the “Participatory democracy and e-democracy" and "Fight against addictions" study groups.

+She was re-elected in the 2022 election.

+She withdrew from the 2024 snap election after finishing third in the first round.

 Political positions

 Abadie supports labor code reform in favor of adapting to different companies.
 She says that "... we can no longer have the same code for a multinational company as a company with two employees.
 It is too rigid."
 She also thinks that the National Assembly should have more entrepreneurs like herself: "It is important that it has people that put together businesses and create jobs."

 In July 2019, Abadie voted in favor of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.